Prologue

 “Do you come here a lot?”
 I ask.

 Kristen laughs.
 “Yes, but I’ve known Kevin for about a year.
 He’s the sound engineer at one of the concert venues in town.
-He barely works here anymore.
-Must’ve taken the shift for the crawl.
-It’s a big money-making day for the service industry.”
+He barely works here anymore, but he must’ve picked up a shift.
+It’s a big money-making weekend for the service industry.”

 “I can imagine,” I say, more to myself than anyone else.

-The bar we enter is a dream come true for kids raised in the eighties and nineties who were too young to get into clubs.
-Mark Morrison’s “Return of the Mack” blasts through the air and suddenly I’m transported back to the kitchen of our old house, where mom and I used to dance around to whatever was on the radio.
+The bar we enter is a dream come true for kids who were too young to get into clubs in the eighties and nineties.
+Mark Morrison’s “Return of the Mack” blasts through the air, and suddenly, I’m transported back to the kitchen of our old house where Mom and I used to dance around to whatever was on the radio.

-A line of pendulum lights with hot-pink globes hang above the main bar, leading to an oversize replica of Rubik’s Cube suspended by a long rod, while black light fluorescent tubes are scattered across the rest of the ceiling.
+A line of pendulum lights with hot-pink globes hangs above the main bar, leading to an oversized replica of a Rubik’s Cube suspended by a long rod, while black-light fluorescent tubes are scattered across the rest of the ceiling.
 Vintage album jackets and concert posters cover the walls.
 Behind the bar, multiple sixty-inch flat-screens play the video of the song that’s blasting from the speakers.

 Kristen swings her hips to the beat as she walks toward a doorway, away from the long bar across the room from us.
 I follow her around a corner to a dark, narrow staircase.